The New Default. Your hub for building smart, fast, and sustainable AI software

 Our AI Code Review Tool Adoption Strategy: Start Smart and Iterate

-• Projects with a limited review capacity (like some internal tools or maintenance phases).
+Projects with limited review capacity — internal tools, maintenance phases, solo-maintainer codebases

-• Teams with junior developers who can benefit most from the detailed, consistent feedback.
+Teams with junior developers who benefit most from detailed, consistent feedback on every commit

 This space is evolving incredibly fast.
 The tools we evaluated today are likely just the beginning.
 For now, AI code review is quickly moving from a "nice-to-have" to a critical part of the modern, AI-assisted development workflow.
 The immediate value is clear: reducing cognitive load on developers and providing a consistent quality baseline.